 Of all of the real estate tips, the most important is to conduct your due diligence.

 Always err on the side of being over-informed about the market where you are investing and the details of the investments you’re making.

-Educate yourself about every aspect of the real estate investment process and continue learning more as you navigate it.
-Read books, talk to other investors, and go to meetups.
+Educate yourself about every aspect of the real estate investment process.
+Read books, listen to podcasts, talk to other investors, and go to meetups.
 Always be analyzing deals.

-If you commit to real estate investing and embrace the unpredictable and take calculated risks, you have an excellent chance at generating a passive income stream (and potentially make a lot of money).
+If you commit to real estate investing and take calculated risks, you have an excellent chance at generating a passive income stream (and potentially make a lot of money).